P0w3rChi3f/DCI-2200/Mod3.md

   * On the second go around, I had to look for the url that the binary was downloaded from `download.fast-files.com`

 * Next stream called out to `fast-files.com`
+  * Easy way was to run IOC list through pcap
+    * `tcpdump -nnvXS -r /path/to/PCAP | grep -nof /Path/to/file`
   * 8. smilecare.com ?????
   * Analizing the UserAgent strings and filtering out the known good, we end up finding a user agent string of powershell.
 The first one was a one hit wonder the next one kept repeting.
 I looked for the DNS Query that matched that traffic.
 * Does the identified domain name match a known IOC for this threat?